-Yes, turtles make good pets, but they’re not right for everyone.
-They can be very rewarding pets if you are well prepared to own one.
-By doing the proper research and preparing far in advance of getting your turtle, you can take steps to ensure the health and longevity of your turtle.
+Yes, turtles make good pets, but they’re not right for everyone and are a bigger time commitment than most people expect.
+However, they can be very rewarding pets if you are well prepared to own one.
+With proper research and preparation, you can ensure the health and longevity of your new pet turtle.

 In this guide, you’ll learn: